Parkridge, Saskatoon: Shopping

 The neighbouring subdivision of Fairhaven hosts a few neighbourhood convenience stores, and a strip mall alongside Confederation Inn.
-Major commercial development, including hotels and big-box retail, is available in the Blairmore Suburban Centre to the immediate northwest.
-Additional commercial services are to the northeast in the Confederation Suburban Centre.
+Major commercial development, including hotels and big-box retail, is available in the Blairmore Urban Centre to the immediate northwest.
+Additional commercial services are to the northeast in the Confederation Urban Centre.
 Confederation Mall is the closest enclosed shopping centre.

 Amenities

 The Shaw Centre recreation facility is located to the north of Parkridge in the Blairmore Suburban Centre.

 Parkridge Centre is a long-term care facility for 240 residents who vary in age from pre-school to elderly.